WordPress/hosting-handbook/tests.md

 Create [an issue on the test page](https://github.com/WordPress/phpunit-test-runner/issues/new) asking to include the bot in the results page as a "Test Reporter", indicating the email account you used with that user.

 Once the user has been created in the system you will be given access to a password so that you can configure the system to send the information automatically.
 You will have to go to Users -> Your Profile and there generate the application password.
-Later you can modify the environment constant with something similar to `export WPT_REPORT_API_KEY='somoshostingbot:ABCD 1234 abcd 4567 EFGH efgh'`.
+Later you can modify the environment constant with something similar to `export WPT_REPORT_API_KEY='examplehostingbot:ABCD 1234 abcd 4567 EFGH efgh'`.